mzimhle/laravel/README.md

 ...
 ```

-## SMS Integration API
+## SMS INTEGRATION API

 We want to be able to send out an SMS notification with password after registration is completed.
 Create a new directory:

 /app/library/classes/SMS.php

-the above will be the class to send out messages.
+The above will be the class to send out messages, you can simply call this on successful registration.

+## EMAIL
 ## API CONFIGURATION

 ##